-EC is not reimbursed or covered under social security in the fYR Macedonia.
+EC is not reimbursed or covered under social security.
 However, at least in the capital city of Skopje, EC is provided free of charge to young and vulnerable populations at the sexual and reproductive health centers of NGOs, such as the Association for Health Education and Research (HERA), the national IPPF affiliate.

 Guidelines & common practices

-There are no national clinical guidelines on EC in the fYR Macedonia.
+There are no national clinical guidelines on EC.
 During routine visits, primary care providers are less likely than gynecologists to provide general information about EC and to prescribe EC in advance of need.
 Pregnancy tests and pelvic exams are not required before prescribing EC.

 1 United Nations Department of Economic and Social Affairs, Population Division.
 World Population Prospects: The 2012 Revision.
 New York, 2013.